-Tayy'.
-Their region lay between Ḥimṣ, in northern Syria, up to Qal'at Ja'bar and al-Raḥba.
-In the east the Khafāja, a branch of the 'Uqailids, grew in importance, with their main roaming region situated between al-Kūfa and Hīt up to al-Raḥba.
+Under the early Ayyūbids, a decade after the death of Saladin at about 600/1200, a third wave of immigration of tribal groups reached northern Syria and northern Mesopotamia.
+Groups of the Tayy' confederation extended their roaming region from the Arab Peninsula into Syria and northern Mesopotamia.
+In northern Syria and the Diyār Muḍar we find the Āl Faḍl, a subgroup of the Tayy'.
+Their region lay between Ḥimṣ, in northern Syria, up to Qal'at Ja'bar and al-Raḥbah.
+In the east the Khafājah, a branch of the 'Uqailids, grew in importance, with their main roaming region situated between al-Kūfah and Hīt up to al-Raḥbah.
 This new expansion occurred not without conflicts with the Ayyūbid principalities.

-The Ayyūbid states which were much dependent on the security of the overland routes tried to integrate the nomads by offering them a legitimate place within the hierarchy of state.
-The brother of Saladin al-Malik al-Ādil Abū Bakr (d.
-615/1218) and his nephew al-Zāhir Ghāzī (d.
-613/616) reacted to this new wave of Bedouins by the formalisation of the imārat al-'arab, the Bedouin emirate.
-The amīr al-'arab, the prince of the Bedouins, was an institution already known before in Syria and the Jazīra.
-He was probably the most powerful or most dignified chief among the tribal leaders in the pasture and therefore served as their representative towards the sedentary powers.
-The invention lay in the appointment of the amīr al-arab now by representatives of sedentary powers themselves.
-Al-Zāhir Ghāzī took the leadership in the northern Syrian pasture from a member of the old Banū Kilāb and bestowed this title officially to a member of the Banū Tayy' and especially to one of the groups of the Āl Fadl.
-They received an iqtā or khubz.
-Salamya near Hims was usually the iqtā of the amīr al-'arab in Syria.
+The Ayyūbid states, which were much dependent on the security of the overland routes, tried to integrate the nomads by offering them a legitimate place within the hierarchy of state.
+The brother of Saladin, al-Malik al-'Ādil Abū Bakr (d.
+615/ 1218) and his nephew al-Zāhir Ghāzī (d.
+613/616) reacted to this new wave of Bedouins by the formalisation of the imarat al-'arab, the Bedouin emirate.
+The amīr al-'arab, the prince of the Bedouins, was an institution already known before in Syria and the Jazīrah but independent from the urban-based states.
+The amīr al-'arab was probably the most powerful or most dignified chief among the tribal leaders in the pasture and therefore served as their representative to the sedentary powers.
+The invention now lay in the appointment of the amīr al-'arab by representatives of sedentary powers themselves.
+Al-Zāhir Ghāzī took the leadership in the northern Syrian pasture from a member of the old Banū Kilāb and bestowed this title officially on a member of the Banū Ṭayy' and especially on one of the groups of the Al Fadl.
+They received an iqta or khubz.
+Salamyah near Hims was usually the iqtā' of the amīr al-'arab in Syria.
 In exchange for these benefits they had to bring their tribal following in line with the Ayyūbid state.
-Although we have no information about it, the amīr al-'arab might be considered as an important agent for the collection of 'idād, the nomad tribute, which is mentioned in Ayyūbid tax lists of some cities in the region.
-The institutionalised leadership in the pasture served probably both sides.
+Although we have no information about it, the amīr al-'arab might be considered as an important agent for the collection of 'idad, the nomad tribute, which is mentioned in

-&lt;sup>29 'Azīmī, Tārīkh, ed.
-Za'rūr, 376, reports in 520/1126-7 about an amīr 'arab al-Jazīra.
-In Iraq there is an earlier example for the appointment of an amīr al-'arab by the caliph in 396/1005-6; Heidemann, Renaissance, 271.
+Âzīmī, Tārīkh, ed.
+Za'rūr, 376, reports in 520/1126-7 about an amīr 'arab al-sazīrah.
+In Iraq there is an earlier example for the appointment of an amīr 'arab by the caliph in 396/1005-6; Heidemann, Renaissance, 271.